 - There is a limit of two Live Tail "pop out" windows per user.

-- Wildcards are supported in keywords, but not in the names of metadata fields.
+- Wildcards are supported in keywords and at the beginning/end of metadata fields.
+For example:

 - Search operators are not supported in filters.